abebe691/belema/README.md

 IDE: Visual Studio

-Database: (Specify if you're using SQL Server, SQLite, or local storage)
+Database: ( using SQL Server, SQLite)

 🚀 How to Run
 Open the solution file (.sln) in Visual Studio.